 I want to organize my files, but I can’t.
-I want to select a specific location for each download; oh, I can’t.
-Not only that, but I want to plug my smartphone to a PC and copy certain files from one location to another, but I can’t.
+Also, I want to select a specific location for each download; oh, I can’t.
+I want to plug my smartphone to a PC and copy certain files from one location to another, but I can’t.

 Performance and stability?
 Cripes; file management is not rocket science.
 It works excellently on Symbian and on MeeGo.
 It worked smoothly on Windows Mobile (remember that dinosaur?).

 Why can it not work nicely on our GHz-toting super-phones?

 I have been aching at the lack of file management and mass storage on Windows Phone and telling myself that I may have to go Android eventually, in spite of some of its other niggles. iOS?
 No mass storage cum file management either.
 This generation of nicely dressed up dumbphones!